julen

 Charlottesville

-I grew up outside of Charlottesville (see below), worked at UVA during vacations and after school.
-Between college and graduate school, I found the web, became involved in the initial efforts to wire Charlottesville, and began Charlottesville On-Line as a temporary stop-gap before the Monticello Avenue Virtual Village was founded.
-I ended up moving back to the area a few years ago.
+I grew up outside of Charlottesville (see below) and worked at UVA from high school through college vacations.
+I found the web in those jobs, became involved in the initial efforts to digitally connect Charlottesville and began Charlottesville On-Line as a temporary stop-gap before the Monticello Avenue Virtual Village was founded.
+I ended up moving back to the area the first time I retire.
 So if you think you've seen me skulking around town ... yep, that was probably me.
-When I was a teenager, we'd always head into Charlottesville for our entertainment (we had amazing parking karma at the late, lamented Vinegar Hill.
-We did not appreciate it enough); as an adult, most of my entertainment and social life happens outside town -- or over the mountain.

 Cheese